JYU-IBA/potku/README.md

 Potku can be packaged into a standalone executable using [PyInstaller](https://www.pyinstaller.org/).
 For quick deployment, run these commands:
 ````
+$ pipenv install (if virtual enviroment not already created)
 $ pipenv shell
 $ pip install pyinstaller
 $ pyinstaller potku.spec
 ````
 This creates a `dist/potku` folder which contains the executable and all necessary libraries.

+Make sure you have compiled potku with `build` and added needed data files and awk before the packacking

 For a more comprehensive packaging process, run the `create_bundle` script.
 This script compiles all external programs, installs and updates Python